lyramakesmusic/dance_diffusion/README.md

 Note: Make sure you have the required trained model checkpoint file (`.ckpt`) in the project directory.

 Here is a small collection of models I've finetuned.
 Quality *will* vary!
+You'll need to do multiple generations and manually slice up the samples for good results.

 | Model      | Sample Length | Sample Rate | Link |
 | ----------- | ----------- | ----------- | ----------- |